apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 that `include_docs=true` will be set when `r<2` as today.

-I suspect we'll set an option in `viewcbargs` that contains the index field names and whether its a covering index.
+I suspect we'll set an option in `viewcbargs` that contains the index field names and whether it's a covering index.
 This means that an updated shard will be checking for those fields.
 When it can't find them, it'll fallback to the current behaviour in `view_cb/2`, meaning that it reads the document found via `include_docs=true`, execute `match_and_extract_doc/3` and return the row if it matches the query.

-The coordinator will received the final result document as today and assume it's correct, and forward it to the client.More work than needed will be carried out at the shard.
+The coordinator will received the final result document as today and assume it's correct, and forward it to the client.
+More work than needed will be carried out at the shard.
 But, again, this doesn't appear to require special code so long as we are careful.